PascalCorpsman/CorP3D/Readme.md

 ### What is the aim of this engine ?

-- First priority is: understanding and writing 3D physics (i am a ok in IT, but with nearly no knowlege to physics 🙈)
+- First priority is: understanding and writing 3D physics (i am "ok" in IT, but with nearly no knowlege to physics 🙈)
 - Second priority is: bring the engine to a point where i can use it in [balanced2](https://corpsman.de/index.php?doc=projekte/balanced2)

 ### What is the planned roadmap ?